liamzdenek/sourcegraph-application/memory-bank/activeContext.md

     - Added CSS modules for component-specific styling
     - Implemented global CSS variables for consistent styling
     - Added responsive design for mobile and desktop

+21. **CDK Implementation Plan**: Created a comprehensive plan for implementing the AWS CDK infrastructure:
+    - Single stack approach for simplicity
+    - All required AWS resources defined
+    - Environment variables configured for all components
+    - IAM roles and permissions set up
+    - Frontend deployment with environment variable injection
+    - NX targets for building and deploying the infrastructure
+    - AWS profile "lz-demos" for deployment

 ## Next Steps